Mangcoding

 2. Include Request Context

-• user_id → who’s using it?
+• user_id → who triggered it?

-• url → which endpoint is affected?
+• url → which endpoint was affected?

 3. Use Structured Logging (Not String Concatenation)